dgeb/json-api/format/index.md

 #### Resource Attributes <a href="#resource-object-attributes" id="resource-object-attributes" class="headerlink">¶</a>

-There are four reserved keys in resource objects:
+There are five reserved keys in resource objects:

 * `"id"`
 * `"clientid"`